anigo-org/anigo-cli/README.md

 ## Plugin directory

-Anigo will look for the `anigo-plugins` folder in the current directory from where it is called.
+Anigo will look for the `anigo/plugins` folder in the current directory from where it is called.

 ## Usage